heptarch/heptarch.github.io/lab/bell.md

 	   </span> (*mandate*), and give them the permission (or perhaps
 	   obligation!) to creatively explore the domain as their antennae dictate (*freedom*).
-Maybe the effort is distributed or self-organized via the magic of the internet, so no one needs to worry about money, just about time (*security*).
+Distribute the effort via the magic of the internet, with tools

 separation, coupling, management